 The Lead CI should check the relevant Funding/Grant Agreement and Funding Rules/Grant Guidelines to confirm if a VFA is required.
 Please contact Research Grants if you are unsure if a VFA is required.

 VFAs must be submitted by the Administering Organisation’s Research Office.
 This is a formal process requiring full documentation and authorisation from all parties (CIs/fellows/PIs/Partner Orgs/Collaborating Orgs).
-The Lead CI should submit a Request for Variation of Funding Agreement Form and supporting documentation to Research Grants as soon as possible.
+Please contact Research Grants if you require a VFA and further advice on the required documentation will be provided.

 The ARC can take several weeks to several months to process VFA requests.